manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 11. Verify your new alert policy appears in the list on the Alert policies page and its Status in On. !

-12. Leave the Edge Browser and the Microsoft 365 admin center and Security and Compliance Center tabs open for the next task!
+12. Leave the Edge Browser tabs open for the next task!

 You have now configured an additional alert policy that monitors when a site collection administrator is added to SharePoint Online site collections.